firebase/functions-samples/moderate-images/README.md

 Create a Firebase project on the [Firebase Console](https://console.firebase.google.com).
 Enable Billing on your project by switching to the Blaze or Candle plan then visit the **Storage** tab.

-Replace the placeholder `FIREBASE_STORAGE_BUCKET_NAME` with the name of the Firebase Storage bucket which can be found in the **Storage** tab of your Firebase project's console.
-It is typically of the form `<project-id>.appspot.com`.

 In your [Google Cloud Console](https://console.cloud.google.com/apis/api/vision.googleapis.com/overview?project=_) enable the **Google Cloud Vision API**.